Examples of March on Washington in the following topics:

 - Philadelphia was evacuated by the British on June 18, 1778.

-- On June 19, 1778, after six months at Valley Forge, the Continental Army marched in pursuit of Clinton's troops up towards New York.
+- On June 19, 1778, after six months at Valley Forge, the Continental Army marched in pursuit of Clinton's troops up toward New York.

 - Starting in March of 1813, a squadron under British Rear Admiral George Cockburn started a blockade and raided towns along the bay from Norfolk to Havre de Grace.